moul/protoc-gen-gotemplate/README.md

 `protoc-gen-gotemplate` requires a **template_dir** directory *(by default `./templates`)*.

-Every files ending with `.tmpl` will be processed and written in the destination folder, following the file hierarchy of the `template_dir`, and removing the `.tmpl` extension.
+Every file ending with `.tmpl` will be processed and written to the destination folder, following the file hierarchy of the `template_dir`, and remove the `.tmpl` extension.

 ---